POST-DOCTORAL FELLOWSHIPS

 WHAT IS ON OFFER?

-Successful applicants will receive funding for up to one year full-time, or up to two years part-time.
-In exceptional cases, applicants can apply for a fellowship for up to 18 months.
+Successful applicants will receive funding for a PDF for up to one year full-time or up to two years part-time.
+In exceptional cases, applicants can apply for a Fellowship for up to 18 months.
 However, this must be fully justified by the programme of activities being proposed.

-PDF awards include paying the Fellow a salary for the duration of their award and, additionally, provide up to £10,000 to support their work (e.g. funding for attending conferences).
-The grants also include other costs linked to the award, which are paid to the university concerned to cover things like office space and IT support.
+PDF awards include paying the Fellow a salary for the duration of their award and providing up to £10,000 to support their work (e.g. funding for attending conferences).
+The awards also cover other costs (e.g. office space and IT support) which are paid directly to the Fellow’s home university.

 AM I ELIGIBLE FOR A SENSS ESRC-FUNDED PDF?